Piper Seneca vs Cessna 172: Annual Aircraft Ownership Cost Comparison

 Conclusion

 For budget-conscious owners, the Cessna 172 delivers unbeatable operating costs.
-But if you need speed, payload, and redundancy, the Piper Seneca is a capable step up—just be ready for the cost.
+But if you need speed, payload, and redundancy, the Piper Seneca is a capable step up, just be ready for the higher cost profile.